+This section describes the experimental procedure.
 The experiments were performed in a darkened room.
-Subjects were seated, and viewed the display from a distance of about $90$ cm.
+Subjects were seated and viewed the display from a distance of 90 cm.
 The size of the screen was $40 \times 30$ cm, subtending a solid angle of $25^{\circ}$x$19^{\circ}$.
 Subjects were instructed to fix their gaze on a black circle displayed at the center of the screen.
 Each experiment began with at least 2 min of adaptation to the lighting conditions, during which the subject received instructions and performed test trials that were not included in the analysis.
-Chromatic stimuli were square patches of $3 \times 3$ cm, subtending an angle of approximately $2^{\circ}$.